JetBrains/teamcity-documentation/topics/service-messages.md

 _Service messages_ are specially constructed pieces of text that pass commands/information about the build from the build script to the TeamCity server.

 To be processed by TeamCity, __they need to be written to the standard output stream of the build, that is printed or echoed from a build step__.

-It is recommended to output a single service message per line (that is divide messages with newline symbols).
+>It is recommended to output one message per line (by dividing them with `\n` symbols) and flush the standard output buffer with the `fflush(stdout)` command after every output call.

 Examples: